linode/docs/docs/applications/game-servers/terraria-server.md

 	sudo chmod +x /usr/local/bin/terrariad

-This script will permit you to attach to the console or send it commands like `save` or `exit` when it's running.
+This script will permit you to attach to the console or send it commands like `save` or `exit` when it's running without needing to attach at all (useful when services like systemd need to send server commands.)
 Before starting the server, `TerrariaServer` needs a configuration file.

 ## Configuring Terraria

 Terraria can be configured at run-time by a configuration file, which can automatically create a world and start the server without any manual intervention.

-Create the following text file, which will be used the systemd service created earlier.
+Create the following text file, which will be used by the systemd service created earlier.
 Note that you should change "MyWorld" to be a world name of your own choice:

 {: .file}
 /srv/terraria/config.txt